 14. Parking is Limited in the Winter

-Because of the frequent large amounts of snowOpens in a new tab.
-Portland gets in the winter, the city implements a parking ban so that snowplows can come and remove the snow on the roads without damaging anyone’s vehicles.
+Because of the frequent large amounts of snow Portland gets in the winter, the city implements a parking ban so that snowplows can come and remove the snow on the roads without damaging anyone’s vehicles.
 The area that this parking ban majorly affects is any car that is parked on the street along the peninsula.

 This parking ban requires you to move your car at specific times if presently parked on the street, or prevents you from parking on the street while the plow removes all of the snow.